Natural Versus Normal - The Pandemic Blues

 Normal - Looking away when you see a homeless person

-Natural - Looking a homeless person in the eye and say, “Good morning.”.
+Natural - Looking a homeless person in the eye and saying, “Good morning.”.

 Normal - Saying something dishonest/dubious about your work.
 I am an international bestselling author, I make six figures and you can too.
 Let’s do coffee.
 I want to learn all about your business.
 Lying by omission.
 Fudging expectations on purpose.
 Promising what you knowingly can’t deliver on a product or service.